What Is a Dynamic Microphone? How do they work? (Answered)

 • Harmonics in recordings are too much for them.

-• You may lose some sonic detail.
+• You may lose some sonic detail in recordings.

 • You’ll need to go close to the diaphragm to get a good read.